chadokruse/chadokruse.github.com/_cards/aus-wa1.md

   - StrategyOfNumbers
 item_sort: 36
 ---
-Worked with the staff of an Australian municipality to model and explore the potential for alternative funding mechansims on certain transit-oriented developments.
+Worked with the staff of an Australian municipality to model and explore the potential for alternative funding mechanisms on certain transit-oriented developments.